 Day 2: Check out Teleferico

 The Teleferico is a cable car ride up to a park on the side of a stratovolcano called Pinchincha.
 From here, you get some of the most gorgeous views of Quito and nearby volcanoes.
-There are tons of beautiful lookouts and Instagram opportunities (no really- they set up like llamas and swings for you to take pictures with!).
+There are tons of beautiful lookouts and Instagram opportunities (like, they set up llamas and swings for you to take pictures with!).
 If you’re like me, exploring this park and the different views could take all day!

 If you’re feeling up for it, there’s also a moderate hike to the top of one of the peaks, Ruku Pichincha, from Teleferico.
 If you want to try the hike, head up Teleferico early because it can take about half a day.

-To be perfectly honest, I started this blog post because I wanted to share this picture somewhere.
+Tbh I started this blog post because I wanted to share this picture somewhere.